bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 _[2 minutes]_

 - What are our options for providing a Promise based API for our module or library?
 - Of course we can do nothing.
+Just provide a callback based API.
 There is certainly nothing wrong with that.
-And the clinet can take the approach they prefer.
+And the client can take the approach they prefer.
 - We can provide a complete separate library that exposes a Promise-based API only.
 For example our `foo-lib-async` or something.
 - We can provide both callback and Promise-based API's within the single module.
 - Or we can provide a single API that determines the mechanism at run time based on invocation